Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 21.24.16 UTC
+- WIB: Jumat, 7 Februari 2025 22.24.59 UTC
-- WITA: Jumat, 7 Februari 2025 22.24.16 UTC
+- WITA: Jumat, 7 Februari 2025 23.24.59 UTC
-- WIT: Jumat, 7 Februari 2025 23.24.16 UTC
+- WIT: Sabtu, 8 Februari 2025 00.24.59 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature